 What is a Life Cycle Assessment?
 LCA

-Learn how Life Cycle Assessment can help businesses evaluate the environmental impacts of a product over its entire life cycle and improve sustainability.
+Perform Life Cycle Assessment with Python to help businesses evaluate a product's environmental impacts over its entire life cycle.

 Samir Saci